Display your pretty holiday cards with this easy to make decorative Christmas card holder that uses colorful ribbon and a thrift store frame.

 The frame is a thrift store find that I added glitter to using spray glue.
 I used it in a different way at Christmas in my previous house.
 It used to hang in my dining room.

-Each ribbon becomes a pocket for tucking in Christmas cards you receive over the holiday season.
+Once the card holder is assembled, each ribbon becomes a pocket for tucking in Christmas cards you receive over the holiday season.

 You can use all the same ribbon or mix them up like I did.
 The bottom piece is plaid flannel fabric.